hongson890/son-react-xendit-assignment/README.md

 # React Xendit Assignment

-In this project, I'm gonna build a React Application example with some features, including React Router, Redux, Axios, MaterialUI, etc. I will show you:
+In this project, I'm gonna build a React Application example with some features, including React Router, Redux, MaterialUI, etc. I will show you:

-- Project Structure for React Redux Material Application
+- Project Structure for React Redux Material-UI Application
 - Provide Authentication with Login & SignUp function by using users.json file
 - Provide Protected Route and Public Route
 - Different Wrap Layouts setup
+- Snackbar Popup with Redux State Management
 - Navigation Bar with 3 different menus and 3 routes
 - Responsive Design
 - Unit Test, with coverage setup